António de Almeida Soares de Portugal, 1st Marquess of Lavradio

 D. António de Almeida Soares de Portugal, 1st Count and 1st Marquess of Lavradio, 4th Count of Avintes, Governor General of Angola and Viceroy of Brazil.
 Born in Lisbon, Portugal on 1 May 1701; died in São Salvador da Bahia, Brazil on 4 July 1760.
 The first Marquess of Lavradio was a prominent Portuguese statesman and the head of an established noble family.

 He was born in Lisbon, Portugal on 1 May 1701.
 In his own right, he was the 4th Count of Avintes, also in the Peerage of Portugal, and 8th Lord of Avintes.
-In gratitude for the exceptional services to his country of his uncle D. Tomás de Almeida, 1st Cardinal Patriarch of Lisbon, by Letters Patent of 4 June 1725, King John V of Portugal conferred on him the Seigniory of Lavradio, and the title of Count of Lavradio, in perpetuity, as well as the commandery of São Pedro de Castelões in the Order of Christ, adding to the commanderies already held by his predecessors in the same order.
+In gratitude for the exceptional services to his country of his uncle D. Tomás de Almeida, 1st Cardinal Patriarch of Lisbon, by Letters Patent of 4 June 1725, King John V of Portugal conferred on him the Seigniory of the town of Lavradio, and the title of Count of Lavradio, in perpetuity, as well as the commandery of São Pedro de Castelões in the Order of Christ, adding to the commanderies already held by his predecessors in the same order.

 By Letters Patent of 18 October 1753 he was created 1st Marquess of Lavradio, a title also in the Peerage of Portugal, by King José I of Portugal.

 The first Marquess held key administrative positions under kings João V of Portugal and José I of Portugal, notably as 38th Governor General of Angola, from 1748 to 1753, in recognition of which he was elevated to the marquessate, and, albeit briefly, as 8th Viceroy of Brazil in 1760.

 He married D. Francisca das Chagas Mascarenhas, daughter of D. Martinho Mascarenhas, 3rd Marquess of Gouvêa and 6th Count of Santa Cruz, and his wife.
 D. Maria Rosa de Távora, daughter of the 2nd Marquess of Távora.
 She died six years later in childbirth, having borne her husband five children.
 Following the extinction of her brother, the 8th Duke of Aveiro's legitimate descendants, her grandson, the 3rd Marquess of Lavradio, became heir to the Houses of Aveiro, Gouvêa and Santa Cruz.